-- the present standard of accommodation does not meet the requirements for at least a One Star Rating (9) as identified by any relevant States of Guernsey strategy for visitor accommodation; and, - it is not technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation; or, - where it is technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation, it is not financially viable to undertake the required works and return a reasonable operational profit; or, - where it is technically feasible and financially viable to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation the establishment has been actively and appropriately marketed for sale or lease for a period of 12 consecutive months and an appropriate offer has not been made. - 13.4.8 A financially viable business is considered for the purposes of this policy to be one which would generate sufficient revenue to operate at a reasonable profit taking into account the costs of refurbishment, alteration, extension or redevelopment works and normal industry operating costs. - 13.4.9 Exceptions to this are small self-catering units or guest accommodation establishments that have been created within a dwelling, or within the curtilage of a dwelling, and where the entire site is capable of being converted back to a single dwelling with only minor alterations.
-The Environment Department will support these proposals providing that they accord with all the other relevant policies of the Island Development Plan.
+• it is not technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the standard for the type of visitor accommodation (as identified by any relevant States of Guernsey strategy for visitor accommodation) relating to the establishment; or,

+- where it is technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the standard for the type of visitor accommodation (as identified by any relevant States of Guernsey strategy for visitor accommodation) relating to the establishment : - it is not financially viable to undertake the required works and return a reasonable operational profit; and, - the establishment has been actively and appropriately marketed for sale and for lease for a period of 24 consecutive months and an appropriate offer has not been made.

+13.4.8.
+A financially viable business is considered for the purposes of this policy to be one which would generate sufficient revenue to operate at a reasonable profit taking into account the costs of refurbishment, alteration, extension or redevelopment works and normal industry operating costs.

+13.4.9.
+Exceptions to this are small self-catering units or guest accommodation establishments that have been created within a dwelling, or within the curtilage of a dwelling, and where the entire site is capable of being converted back to a single dwelling.
+Support will be given to these proposals providing that they accord with all the other relevant policies of the Island Development Plan.
 The intention of this policy is to prevent operators of small visitor accommodation businesses from having to leave their home when the business ceases to operate.

-In any relevant category of accommodation in accordance with grading assessments carried out by the States of Guernsey Commerce and Employment Department or an independent expert agreed in writing with the Environment Department.

-13.4.10 Guidance will be produced and made available as Supplementary Planning Guidance to explain the information that should be submitted in support of an application to change the use of visitor accommodation to a non-visitor accommodation use.
+13.4.10.
+Guidance will be produced and made available as Supplementary Planning Guidance to explain the information that should be submitted in support of an application to change the use of visitor accommodation to a non-visitor accommodation use.
 The responsibility will lie with the applicant to demonstrate that it is not possible to operate a visitor accommodation use on the site.
-The Environment Department will take into account any relevant States of Guernsey strategy relating to visitor accommodation when determining a planning application in relation to such accommodation.
+The Authority will take into account any relevant States of Guernsey strategy relating to visitor accommodation when determining a planning application in relation to such accommodation.